Skip to main content

 chunk_path: corpora/chunks.jsonl # Output path for chunked corpus

-use_title: false # Whether to prepend title to each chunk
+use_title: false # Whether to append title to the beginning of each chunk

 ultrarag run examples/corpus_chunk.yaml

-Once executed, the system outputs a standardized chunked corpus file, ready for downstream retrieval and generation modules.
+After execution, the system will output standardized chunked corpus files, which can be directly used for subsequent retrieval and generation modules.
+Output example:

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/json.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=81a8c440100333f3454ca984a5b0fe5a